tonydhuang/elect-prompting/README.md

-# Code and dataset will be available shortly
+# The code and dataset will be available in late May